EthanToews/Melodi/README.md

 | git pull origin <branch> | Pull code from a branch to your local branch, !!This can overwite your changes!! |

 # Setup
-First you will want to clone your the most upto date branch (ie the "main" branch):
+First you will want to clone the development branch:
 ```
-git clone -b main https://github.com/EthanToews/Melodi.git
+git clone -b dev https://github.com/EthanToews/Melodi.git
 ```

 Next you will want to install your dependencies: